rmetcalf9/saas_user_management_system/APIKEYS.md

 ```

 ## ID
-ID is not the actual key.
-This is because the actual key has to be encrypted in DB we need a id for delete operation to work with
+The ID is the hashaed api key and is used like a normal id for gets and deletes.
+When the apikey is initally created the unhashed value is returned.
+This is one time only.

 ## APIKey
 An API key is a guid.